A

 Market & Financial Risks:

-• Foreign Exchange: Not explicitly mentioned as a material risk in the provided text.
+• Foreign Exchange: Not explicitly mentioned as a material risk.

 Regulatory & Compliance Risks:

-• Export Controls: Not explicitly mentioned as a material risk in the provided text.
+• Export Controls: Not explicitly mentioned as a material risk.

 Geopolitical & External Risks